‘General Hospital’ Thursday Spoilers: Carly Declares War On Nelle

 The sneak peek for Thursday’s show shared via Twitter reveals what comes next at the courthouse in the aftermath of Nelle’s hearing.
 General Hospital spoilers detail that Carly will warn her nemesis that her family is ready if Nelle wants to go to war.

-Nelle has a tendency to remain confident and even snarky in these situations, and she is rarely one to back down when she is challenged.
+Nelle has a tendency to remain confident and even snarky in these situations, and she is rarely one to back down when challenged.
 In this particular moment, however, she does appear to be a bit rattled.
 She probably won’t admit that to Carly, but there surely is at least a part of her that knows she’s putting herself in danger with this move.

 "Trina is my daughter.
 She's not yours." #GH pic.twitter.com/G9BTFP7Z8b